ecmnet/MAVGCL/README.md

 This JavaFx based tool enables PX4 Users to record and analyse data published via UDP during flight or based on PX4Logs.
 It is not intended to replace the QGC.

-**Status:** Last updated 15/04/2016
+**Status:** Last updated 16/04/2016

-A lot of performance and stability fixes.
+Display device parameters.
+Performance and stability fixes.

 **Features:**